 Love v.
 Klosky ought to start a real cottage industry for Colorado lawyers and arborists, proving where young maple or catalpa shoots began their lives.
 The only trees that are not subject to this nonsensical rule would be those old enough to have been standing in the 19th century when Colorado was first platted.

 Love v.
-Klosky, Case No. 16SC815 (Supreme Court Colo., Mar.
-19, 2018).
+Klosky, Case No. 16SC815, 2018 CO, 413 P.3d 1267 (Supreme Court Colo., 2018).
 Carole Bishop and Mark Klosky and Shannon and Keith Love own adjacent parcels of land in Denver’s Washington Park neighborhood.
 A 70–foot tall catalpa tree towers over two adjacent properties.
 At the base of its trunk, the tree sits roughly three-quarters on the Kloskys’ property and one-quarter on the Loves’ property.
 The tree began growing on the lots well before the parties moved in, and no one knows who (if anyone) planted it.
 Whatever its pedigree, the tree sheds leaves, seed pods, and branches on both properties.

-Unhappy with the debris, the Kloskys want to cut the tree down.
+Unhappy with the debris, the Kloskys wanted to cut the tree down.
 The Loves unsuccessfully tried to convince their neighbors not to do so.
 When persuasion failed, they sued.
-The trial court ruled for the Kloskys, holding consistent with the Colorado rule enunciated in Rhodig v.
-Keck that unless the Loves could prove that they or their predecessors had helped in planting or maintaining the tree, or that they and the Kloskys’ predecessors had treated the catalpa tree as the boundary, the tree belonged solely to the Kloskeys.
+The trial court ruled for the Kloskys, holding – consistent with the Colorado rule enunciated in Rhodig v.
+Keck – that unless the Loves could prove that they or their predecessors had helped in planting or maintaining the tree, or that they and the Kloskys’ predecessors had treated the catalpa tree as the boundary, the tree belonged solely to the Kloskys.

 On appeal, the Loves argued that Rhodig should be overturned, but the court held it was bound by Rhodig, which it interpreted to mean that “boundary trees are held as common property only if the landowners jointly planted, jointly cared for, or jointly treated the trees as a partition between the properties.”
 Two of the appellate judges, however, called on the Colorado Supreme Court to overturn Rhodig and require instead that any time a tree straddles two lands, the adjacent property owners jointly own the tree as tenants-in-common.